Edward Altham Altham: Biography

 Altham was born in Wilton, Somerset in 1856, the second son of Major W. S. Altham, late 83rd Foot, of Timbercombe, Bridgwater, and Henrietta Moulton-Barrett of Hope End, Herefordshire.

-He entered the Army in 1876, and was commissioned into The Royal Scots, the oldest infantry regiment in the army, and served in the Bechuanaland Expedition 1884–85.
+He entered the Army in 1876, and was commissioned into Royal Scots, the oldest infantry regiment in the British Army, and served in the Bechuanaland Expedition 1884–85.
 He transferred to staff duty and was at the Intelligence Division, War Office, from 1897 to 1899.
 After the outbreak of the Second Boer War in October that year, he was sent to South Africa, where he served as Assistant Adjutant-General for Intelligence.
 For his service he was twice mentioned in despatches, received the Queen's Medal with four clasps, and was promoted to lieutenant-colonel.
 After his return to the United Kingdom in 1900, he passed Staff College, and from 1900 to 1904 was back at the Intelligence Division, where he served as deputy assistant adjutant-general.
 He was appointed a Companion of the Order of St Michael and St George (CMG) in the November 1901 Birthday Honours list.
 He served on the General Staff in South Africa from 1906 to 1908.

-Atham served throughout the First world war.
+Atham served throughout the First World War.
 He was appointed in charge of Administration, Southern Command, in 1914; then served, commanding the Lines of Communication on Mudros, with conspicuous success, Dardanelles campaign 1915, and in the Egyptian Expeditionary Force 1916.
 He gave evidence to the Dardanelles Commission of Enquiry.
 He was appointed Quartermaster-general in India in 1917, serving as such until 1919.
 For his service in the war, he was mentioned in despatches seven times, and promoted to lieutenant-general.
 He was appointed a Knight Commander of the Order of the Bath (KCB) in 1916, a Knight Commander of the Order of the Indian Empire (KCIE) in 1919, and received the Grand Cross of the Order of the White Eagle from Serbia, and the Grand Cross of the Order of the Sacred Treasure from Japan.

 He was Colonel of the Royal Scots from 1918 until 1934.

 After his retirement he lived in Winchester, where he was a member of the Winchester Diocesan Board of Finance.

-Altham died on 27 September 1943.
+Altham died on 27 September 1943, at the age of 87.